 - Student printing service

-Please note that students are able to print/photocopy 500 sheets free of charge, with final year degree students being allocated an additional 500 sheets.
+Please note that students are able to print/photocopy 500 sheets free of charge.
 Any sheets in excess of this are charged at 5p per side of mono A4, to minimise waste and speed up printing.
 All proceeds from charges on paper go towards improving printing services.

 IT Support is available from the IT Support Unit, which is situated on the Ground Floor of Camden House East, the Ground Floor at McIntyre House and in the Resource Centre at Richmond House.
 Any student enrolled at the University may go to the ITSU for technical support concerning any of the following problems: